zandero/rest.vertx/README.md

 ```

 First appropriate reader is assigned searching in following order:
+1. use parameter ValueReader
-1. use assigned method RequestReader
+1. use method ValueReader
-1. use class type specific reader
+1. use class type specific ValueReader
-1. use mime type assigned reader
+1. use mime type assigned ValueReader
-1. use general purpose reader
+1. use general purpose ValueReader

+#### Missing ValueReader?

+If no specific ValueReader is assigned to a given class type, **rest.vertx** tries to instantiate the class:
+* converting String to primitive type if class is a String or primitive type
+* using a single String constructor
+* using a single primitive type constructor if given String can be converted to the specific type
+* using static method _fromString(String value)_ or _valueOf(String value)_

 ### Cookies, forms and headers ...
 Cookies, HTTP form and headers can also be read via **@CookieParam**, **@HeaderParam** and **@FormParam** annotations.